Parties Berlin Tonight

 But you know what’s true especially with party outfits: the place, the person, the occasion and the location will determine what look is appropriate that night.

-The city has a special „vibe“ and an annoying tendency to go to bed very late….
+The city has a special „vibe“ and an annoying tendency to go to bed very late…

-Remember to be safe and have a great time in the nightlife capital of Europe wherever you choose to go!
+Remember to be safe and have a great time in the nightlife capital of Europe, wherever you choose to go!

 The building is a little gem of brutalist architecture, famous DJs regularly perform there for endless nights, and its uncompromising „no-camera“ policy allows visitors to enjoy themselves in complete freedom on the day.

-The infamous door policy is the strictest in Berlin, so take your chances in the hour-long (or more) line hoping to get into
+The infamous door policy is the strictest of all, so take your chances in the hour-long (or more) queue hoping to get into

 If you are denied entry, don’t worry, Berlin is full of fabulous clubs.

 These are just one of many currently diverse and varied options for a night out locally, but there are so many more amazing places to visit.
 Check out